 Participants in this summer programme will also receive a bicycle included in their academic fees.
 These are true "Dutch bikes" and are simple and effective for commuting throughout Amsterdam, and for the adventurous, beyond on the Netherlands' enormous integrated network of bicyle paths, highways, and infrastructure.

-Dr. Meredith Glaser, Academic Director and Co-Academic Founder: Meredith is the Executive Director of the non-profit Urban Cycling Institute and Professor of Sustainable Mobility, holding the Chair of Cycling at Ghent University Department of Geography.
+Prof. Dr. Meredith Glaser is the CEO of the non-profit Urban Cycling Institute and Professor of Sustainable Mobility, holding the Chair of Cycling at Ghent University Department of Geography.
 She is also a lecturer in urban planning at the University of Amsterdam.
 Her research focuses on policy innovation, knowledge transfer, and capacity building for accelerated implementation of sustainable transport goals, using the case of cycling.
 She is also one of the world’s most experienced educators for students and professionals seeking to learn Dutch transport planning policies and practices.
 She is originally from California and holds Masters degrees in urban planning and public health from UC Berkeley, and received her PhD in urban planning from University of Amsterdam, promoted by Prof. Dr. Marco te Brömmelstroet.

 Want to get to know more about studying in Amsterdam?
 Follow us on social media and join our summer community.
 Get a feel for our summer school vibe and our academic and social community, and learn about studying with us through the eyes of past summer school students.